Industrial action information for staff

 - I’m an international member of staff.
 Will taking part in strike action have an impact on my Tier 2/Skilled Worker sponsorship?

-Tier 2 and Skilled Worker visa holders will not be penalised for some absences from paid work in the UK, which includes engaging in legal strike action.
-This means that a Tier 2 / Skilled Worker visa holder's leave to remain will not be affected if such absences cause their salary to fall below the required threshold.
+Tier 2 and Skilled Worker visa holders will not be penalised for some absences from paid work in the UK, which includes engaging in legally-organised industrial action.
+This means that a Tier 2/Skilled Worker visa holder's leave to remain will not be affected if such absences cause their salary to fall below the required threshold.
+If a sponsored worker is absent because they are participating in industrial action which has not been legally organised, this will be considered as an unauthorised absence and can lead to failure to act in accordance with stated visa conditions.

-- I’m an international staff member with a family visa.
+- I am an international staff member but I am not sponsored as a Tier 2/Skilled worker.
 Will taking part in strike action have an impact on my visa?

-There is no specific impact for someone on a family visa under Appendix FM in taking part in strike action.
-However, if you are extending your family visa or applying for indefinite leave to remain please be aware that the UKVI has an eligibility criteria around proof of income.
-This can be met in various ways, including combined employment income of you and your partner over a period of time specified by the Home Office.
-The immigration rules and guidance do not permit any reduction in this figure on the grounds of taking part in strike action.
+There is no specific impact on visa status for someone taking part in strike action.
+However, if you are extending your family visa or applying for indefinite leave to remain as the family member of a British/settled national, please be aware that the UKVI has eligibility criteria around proof of income.
+There are numerous ways this can be evidenced, including income from a partner or reliance on savings.
+The immigration rules and guidance do not permit any reduction to the income level that needs to be met on the grounds of taking part in strike action.
+We would recommend seeking independent legal advice if you are concerned as to how to provide evidence demonstrating that you meet relevant financial thresholds.

-Further information about the required proof of income can be found on UK Visa & Immigration web pages.
+Further information about the required proof of income can be found on UK Visa and Immigration web pages.

 Health, safety and wellbeing